Cay S. Horstmann

 Pull down the Edit menu by typing Alt+E. Note the underlined E in the menu name.
 You pull down a menu by typing the Alt key and the underlined letter.

 The Edit menu has commands for the Cut, Copy, and Paste operations.
-Thus, a perfectly reasonable keyboard shortcut for copying text would be Alt+E C. However, because the copy operation is so common, there is an accelerator, Ctrl+C, that lets you access the operation with a single key combination.
+These operations move (cut) or copy the selection to the system clipboard, or replace the current selection with the clipboard contents (paste).
+Thus, a perfectly reasonable keyboard shortcut for copying text would be Alt+E C. However, because the copy operation is so common, there is an accelerator, Ctrl+C, which lets you access the operation with a single key combination.
 You can see the accelerator listed in the menu.
 Similarly, there are accelerators for cut (Ctrl-X) and paste (Ctrl-V).
 These key combinations are perhaps not as easy to remember.
 You may find it helpful to visualize the X as crossing out text, and the V as an insert mark for adding text:

 Also note that the letters X, C, V are located next to each other,